 Stay Near a Subway or Train Station in Beijing

-Although Beijing is best explored on foot, the sheer size of it can make that almost impossible.
+Although Beijing is best explored on foot, its sheer size can make that almost impossible.
 Thankfully, the city boasts an efficient and extensive subway system.
-The subway system is definitely the quickest and most efficient way to travel around the city, not to mention the cheapest.
+The subway system is the quickest and most efficient way to travel around the city, not to mention the cheapest.

-Staying in hotels within walking distance to major subway/train stations is highly recommended to save money, time and energy.
+Staying in hotels within walking distance of significant subway/train stations is highly recommended to save money, time, and energy.
 Easy to navigate, you’ll have no trouble exploring Beijing’s top seven neighborhoods by subway, no matter where you make your base.

-- Line 1 is one of the most convenient lines in Beijing for tourists as it crosses Tiananmen Square, Xidan, Wangfujing and the military mesuem.
-From Tiananmen Square, you can easily get to National Grand Theater, Forbidden City, Qianmen, and Wangfujing Street.
+- Line 1 is one of the most convenient lines in Beijing for tourists as it crosses Tiananmen Square, Xidan, Wangfujing, and the military museum.
+You can quickly get to National Grand Theater, Forbidden City, Qianmen, and Wangfujing Street from Tiananmen Square.
 It is a heavily used line because it crosses Beijing from west to east.

-- Line 2 serves important stations particularly for tourists, such as Yonghe Lamasery Temple, Drum & Bell Towers, Qianmen Street, Houhai, and Ghost Street.
-It’s a good idea to pick a hotel that is within 5-minutes walking distance to a subway or train station within the central area of Beijing, which is bounded by the circular Loop Line 2.
+- Line 2 serves important stations, particularly for tourists, such as Yonghe Lamasery Temple, Drum & Bell Towers, Qianmen Street, Houhai, and Ghost Street.
+It’s a good idea to pick a hotel within 5-minutes walking distance of a subway or train station in the central area of Beijing, which is bounded by the circular Loop Line 2.

-- Line 5 serves these three famous stations the Temple of Heaven, Nanluogu Xiang and National Art Museum of China.
+- Line 5 serves these three famous stations the Temple of Heaven, Nanluogu Xiang, and the National Art Museum of China.
 It crosses Beijing from north to south.

 - Line 8 passes by Olympic National Stadium (Bird’s Nest), Gulou, Shichahai, Nanluoguxiang, and National Art Museum.
 It was created exclusively for the Beijing Olympic Games in 2008.